 What types of accidents and injuries am I covered for?

-Once you’re enrolled in this coverage, you’ll collect benefits for a variety of covered events3, including:
+Once you’re enrolled in this coverage, you’ll collect benefits for more than 150 different covered events3, including:

 You’ll also receive a lump-sum payment when you have these covered medical services/treatments3: